saindeepak/COVID-APP/README.md

 9. Live symptoms checker so you can know about your health and can take necessary steps according to it.
  10. Some people get bored and depressed during quarantine and have sometimes suicidal thoughts so a section which will have some of the best cheerful games which they can play with family and friends and get distracted and enjoy the quarantine period.

-So, our App (COVID Companion) is one of the most useful app which will give you all the necessary info, news, stats, nearby essentials places, online shopping and entertainment and keeps you away from the fake news which is required in such a difficult time.

 youtube_link: https://www.youtube.com/watch?v=IXY5_BKdIng&t=3s